Do you install electric heating? Let us know your details for the directory

 Storage heaters are also a great way to help balance our island’s electricity network as demand for electricity is low during the night.
 This is really positive as it helps reduce our reliance on the power station during winter meaning your choice is directly reducing carbon emissions.

-There’s a panel rad to suit everyone’s taste – from, discreet, white heaters similar to traditional radiators to swanky styles and colours to complement your property’s style and décor.
+There’s a panel rad to suit everyone’s taste.
+From, discreet, white heaters similar to traditional radiators, to contemporary styles and colours to complement your property’s style and décor.

 Panel heaters warm the air around them which then gets distributed throughout the room.
 They provide heat almost instantly and are a great solution for heating any sized room.